Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

 ### Embedded GitHub environment

-(**Add missing content**)

-Configure (these configuration steps are displayed only if there is Embedded agent support for the  environment type selected above):
+1. Configure (these configuration steps are displayed only if there is Embedded agent support for the environment type selected above):

-* **Agent Type** - select the type of agent that will connect to this API Gateway.
+    * **Agent Type** - the type of the agent that will connect to this API Gateway (defaulted to Embedded).
       * **Embedded** - Axway to host the agent.
-    * **Remotely Hosted**  the customer to host the agent.
     * **Agent Configuration** - currently, only AWS API Gateway, Apigee X API Gateway and GitHub are supported as an Embedded agent.

     GitHub settings:

-* **Access Token**: the Personal Access Token (classic) for GitHub authentication.
+         * **Access Token** - the Personal Access Token (classic) for GitHub authentication.
 This allows us to discover API service specifications in design prior to deployment (e.g., to determine API Compliance).

+2. Embedded Discovery Agent Settings (these configuration steps are displayed only if there is Embedded agent support for the environment type):

+    * **Frequency** - set how often the Embedded agent should check for changes in your GitHub Gateway.
+Preferred is no frequency and triggered via a CI/CD pipeline.
+30 minutes is the minimum value that can be set.
+For example, 30m = 30 minutes, 5h5m = 5 hours and 5 mins, 2d = 2 days.
+See [Triggering the agent to run discovery](/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents/#triggering-the-agent-to-run-discovery).
+    * **Initiate Immediate Discovery** - select to enable the Embedded agent to discover GitHub Gateway resources after environment creation and Embedded agent configuration are complete.
+    * **Team Ownership** - select a team to set the ownership of all the discovered API service(s).
+Select "No Owner" to make the API service(s) only accessible by the Central Admin role.
+    * **Paths** - values defined here are used to look into those paths to discover the API service(s).
+    * **Filename Filters** - values defined here are used to filter the discovered API service(s) using filenames.
+    * **GitHub Repository Name** - name of the GitHub Repository used to discover the API service(s).
+    * **GitHub Repository Owner** - owner of the GitHub Repository used to discover the API service(s).
+    * **Additional Tags** - in addition to any tags found on the gateway, tags defined here will be added to all API services created from this Discovery Agent.

 ### Compliance Profile